portiang20/project-mindspace/README.md

 ## Import sample data

 1. Data of emotion records has to be saved as mindspace_dataset.csv in the directory /MindSpaceApi/app/.
 Each row of the csv file is in the format of[UserName, Emotion, PostedDate, Post].
 Note that the UserName field has to be either "U1" or "U2" in the current demo.
 This will allow mapping each entry to the user with "U1_UID" or "U2_UID" specified as environment variables in the file /MindSpaceApi/docker-compose.yml.
-Also, the PostedDate field has to be in the format of "YYYY-MM-DD" for the following import_command to work.
+Also, the PostedDate field has to be in the format of "YYYY-MM-DD" for the following import_data command to work.

 2. Definition of trigger keywords has to be saved as trigger_keywords.csv in the directory /MindSpaceApi/app/.
 Each row of the csv file is in the format of [Emotion, Trigger keywords].
 Trigger keywords field has to be a comma separated list of trigger keywords that maps to the corresponding emotion.